Mandalay Bay’s Shark Reef Aquarium has over 2,000 total animals on display which is made up of 100 different species.

-Add on attractions are also available to include the ability to feed sharks ($50 per person), feed stingrays ($50 per person), feed sea turtles ($80 per person), dive with sharks ($650 for 1 diver/$1,000 for 2 divers), or experience the Undersea Explorer VR Theater (described below).
+Add on attractions are also available including the ability to feed sharks ($50 per person), feed stingrays ($50 per person), feed sea turtles ($80 per person), dive with sharks ($650 for 1 diver/$1,000 for 2 divers), or experience the Undersea Explorer VR Theater (described below).

 What is the Undersea Explorer VR Experience?